chaoss/grimoirelab-tutorial/basics/install.md

 ### Installing tools in the virtual environment

 Depending on what you have installed in your system, it may be convenient to install some Python tools in it, and to upgrade some others.
-We recommend that you type, in your activated virtual ennvironment:
+We recommend that you type, in your activated virtual environment:

 ```bash
 (gl) $ pip3 install --upgrade pip